History of trams: Electric

-Earlier installations proved difficult or unreliable.
-Siemens' line, for example, provided power through a live rail and a return rail, like a model train, limiting the voltage that could be used, and providing electric shocks to people and animals crossing the tracks.
-Siemens later designed his own version of overhead current collection, called the bow collector, and Thorold, Ontario, opened in 1887, and was considered quite successful at the time.
-While this line proved quite versatile as one of the earliest fully functional electric streetcar installations, it required horse-drawn support while climbing the Niagara Escarpment and for two months of the winter when hydroelectricity was not available.
-It continued in service in its original form into the 1950s.
+Earlier electric installations often proved difficult or unreliable.
+The Lichterfelde line, for example, provided power through a live rail and a return rail, like a model train, limiting the voltage that could be used, and providing electric shocks to people and animals crossing the tracks.
+The system for collecting electricity from the overhead wires was soon improved, however, through Frank J. Sprague's trolley pole and Werner von Siemens' bow collector.
+With new, reliable technology available, electric tram systems were rapidly adopted across the world.

 Sidney Howe Short designed and produced the first electric motor that operated a streetcar without gears.
 The motor had its armature direct-connected to the streetcar's axle for the driving force.
 Short pioneered "use of a conduit system of concealed feed" thereby eliminating the necessity of overhead wire, trolley poles and a trolley for street cars and railways.
 While at the University of Denver he conducted important experiments which established that multiple unit powered cars were a better way to operate trains and trolleys.

-Sarajevo built a citywide system of electric trams in 1885.
 Budapest established its tramway system in 1887, and its ring line has grown to be the busiest tram line in Europe, with a tram running every 60 seconds at rush hour.
 Bucharest and Belgrade ran a regular service from 1894.
-Ljubljana introduced its tram system in 1901 – it closed in 1958.
+Sarajevo built a citywide system of electric trams, starting in 1895.

 The first electric tramway in Australia was a Sprague system demonstrated at the 1888 Melbourne Centennial Exhibition in Melbourne; afterwards, this was installed as a commercial venture operating between the outer Melbourne suburbs of Box Hill and Doncaster from 1889 to 1896.
 As well, electric systems were built in Adelaide, Ballarat, Bendigo, Brisbane, Fremantle, Geelong, Hobart, Kalgoorlie, Launceston, Leonora, Newcastle, Perth and Sydney.
 By the 1970s, the only tramway system remaining in Australia was the Melbourne tram system other than a few single lines remaining elsewhere: the Glenelg tram line, connecting Adelaide to the beachside suburb of Glenelg, and tourist trams in the Victorian Goldfields cities of Ballarat and Bendigo.
 In recent years the Melbourne system, generally recognised as one of the largest in the world, has been considerably modernised and expanded.
 The Adelaide line has also been extended to the Entertainment Centre, and there are plans to expand further.